Legend of Grimrock

-Legend of Grimrock is an 2012 action role-playing game video game developed and published by Almost Human.
+Legend of Grimrock is a 2012 action role-playing game by Almost Human.
 The title is a 3D grid-based, real-time dungeon crawler based on the 1987 game Dungeon Master.
-It was released for Windows in April 2012, OS X and Linux in December 2012, and iOS in May 2015.
+It was released for Windows in April 2012, OS X and Linux in December 2012, iOS in May 2015, and Nintendo Switch on 15 January 2024.

 Legend of Grimrock was the debut game of Almost Human, a four-man Finnish indie development team formed in February 2011, which self-financed the title's development.
 A sequel, Legend of Grimrock II, was released in 2014.

 Gameplay

 Legend of Grimrock is a first-person action role-playing game with tile-based movement and realtime game mechanics.
 Players control a party of one to four characters which they move through a 3D rendered grid-based dungeon, a style of gameplay popular in RPG games from the 1990s such as Dungeon Master and Eye of the Beholder, from which Legend of Grimrock draws heavy inspiration.

 Gameplay consists of a combination of puzzle solving and combat.
 Characters within the party gain experience for slaying creatures and beasts within the dungeon, allowing them to increase in level and progress skills which enhance combat abilities and allow the casting of new spells, and equipment is obtained through exploration and solving of puzzles throughout the dungeon.
 Many of the harder puzzles throughout the game are designed as bonuses, being optional to the progression through the dungeon but granting superior items and equipment for solving them.

 In reference to its classic roots, the player has the option to switch on "old-school mode" when beginning a new game.
 In this mode the game's map system is deactivated, leaving navigation through the dungeon's grid down to the player alone; this references the 1990s games which Grimrock is based on, which left remembering routes and paths through the dungeon completely down to the player.
 The game's digital manual contains a printable grid sheet which encourages players to chart their course through the game to this end.